ipfabric/docs/docs/IP_Fabric_GUI/technology_tables/routing.md

 ### PBR Interfaces

-PBR Interfaces tab contains information about interfaces which have assigned some routing policy on them (used for policy based routing).
+The **PBR Interfaces** tab contains information about interfaces which have assigned some routing policy on them (used for policy based routing).
 Optionally there is also information about used address-family or status of routing policy.

 ![PBR Interfaces](routing/routingPolicy/pbrInterfaces.png)

 ### Policy Based Routing

-Policy Based Routing (PBR) tab contains matching conditions for traffic and what actions should be applied on packets that match those conditions.
+The **Policy Based Routing (PBR)** tab contains matching conditions for traffic and what actions should be applied on packets that match those conditions.
 All PBR actions are present in a PBR Actions column.

 In case match condition uses reference to ACL, it is a hyperlink to appropriate ACL list in its section.

 ![Policy Based Routing](routing/routingPolicy/policyBasedRouting.png)

-Clicking Policy Name opens tree view.
+Clicking `Policy Name` opens tree view.

 ![PBR Tree](routing/routingPolicy/pbrTree.png)